1. Introduction: Revolutionizing Fabric Handling with Terial Magic

 9.1 Q: Can Terial Magic replace all stabilizers?

-A: Terial Magic is incredibly versatile and can stand in for many traditional stabilizers, especially for embroidery, appliqué, quilting, and die-cutting.
-However, for extremely dense embroidery or projects on stretchy knits, you may still need to combine it with a cutaway or fusible stabilizer for maximum support.
+A: It can replace many stabilizers for embroidery, appliqué, quilting, and die-cutting, but dense embroidery or stretchy knits may still need a cutaway or fusible backing.

 9.2 Q: How long does the stiffness from Terial Magic last?